 - still likely to need support, reminders and positive feedback.

 - starting to master skills like sharing, taking turns, compromising and talking through options

-- much better at resolving issues without needing grown-ups to step in, although they still need encouragement.
+- much better at sorting out problems without needing grown-ups to step in, although they still need encouragement.

 Children aged 8-12 years:

-- tend to protest verbally more than younger children
+- tend to be less physical, but have more verbal disagreements and fights than younger children